 • A washer with adjustable pressure settings will give you much more flexibility over the sort of jobs you can use it for.

 • If space is an issue, look for models that take up less room, and those with built-in storage to keep cables and hoses safely tucked away.

 • More powerful pressure washers are heavier, so look for models with wheels and a handle to help you move it around.

 • Some models come with additional features like on board hose reels, longer hose lengths and on-board detergent tanks which can make your task a lot easier.

 Using your pressure washer

-Pressure washers can be used for a wide variety of cleaning jobs.
+Machines with higher pressure will often provide the fastest and deepest clean, it is therefore important to ensure you have variable pressure adjustment to clean the most sensitive surfaces.
 This quick guide will give you an idea of the sort of pressure you’ll need for some of the most common tasks.

 Light pressure – 100 bar

 - Woodwork - Soft decking, garden furniture, fencing etc